 This information is a supplement to the statement of requirements in the Vassar College Catalogue for a concentration in International Studies.
 It contains guidelines for those students planning to major in International Studies.

-Concentration and Distribution
+Concentration And Distribution

-Once approved your proposal constitutes a contract with the program.
-Small changes may be approved by the Director in consultation with your adviser, but larger changes must be approved once more by the panel of advisors.
+Once approved your proposal constitutes a contract with the program and you are expected to fulfill the requirements as far as possible to the letter.
+Small changes may be approved by the Director in consultation with your advisor, but larger changes must be approved once more by the panel of advisors.

 Introductory language work will normally not be counted toward the minimum number of units required for the major.
 Exceptions may be made by the steering committee on a case by case basis for certain languages not normally taught at the high school level.

 Study of more than one foreign language is recommended for persons planning a career in international affairs.

 3. 300-LEVEL WORK.
 You must complete 300 level work in two disciplines as well as the IS Senior Seminar and writing your thesis.
 This issue is addressed in the discussion of concentration above, but it is worth re-emphasizing that the 300 level is your choice, should conform to your interests, should lead towards your thesis work and should show integration and coherence.
 (Note 300-level work may be taken in the language departments but to satisfy this requirement should be in the study of literature, life or culture rather than language alone.)